StevenBlack/vocab/million-dollar-words.md

 ### penicil
 No, it's not a writing implement.
 In fact, it's the kind of short, bristly tufts of hair or fur you find along the backs of caterpillars.
 A great word for crossword puzzles or for teasing a friend who just got a punk haircut.
-Say PEN- L-S/LL.

 ### pentimento